E-Waste: Now and Beyond (Documentary Film)

 Tools: Canon T5i/T7i with various focal lenses, camera sliders, tripods, Zoom H4N and lapel mics, Audacity, Adobe Premiere Pro

-Achievements: To be screened at SFU FCAT Undergraduate Conference 2019
+Achievements: Showcased at SFU FCAT Undergraduate Conference 2019

 Our class was posed during the Fall 2018 semester of Moving Images to tackle local issues and initiatives, involving the local government and third-party organizations.
 Our group chose waste, specifically electronic waste as we agreed it was a relevant topic to take on as technology is a considerably large portion of our studies as well as personal lives.
 Our team decided to tackle the problem at a local level so that people who watch our film in the lower mainland will feel connected to the problem, over feeling distanced from it.
 An inspiration for the tone of our film was Manufactured Landscapes by Edward Burtynsky (2006).
 As the team has had experience with film in the past, this class was a chance to exercise advanced skills in film production and editing.

 At the beginning of the project, it was decided I would be the main communicator between interviewees and the organizations we were working with.
 Posed with this role, I also felt that it was my responsibility to make sure deadlines were met and that everyone was on the same page.
 With a busy production schedule, we needed to make sure all of our equipment (sliders, extra cameras, microphones, etc.) was properly timed with the schedule and with who was picking the equipment up.
 Mid-way through our project, unfortunately our partner organization could not work with us anymore so we had to begin from square one.
 This caused a hiccup in our production but with help and communication to our professor and TA we came back on track to produce a documentary we were happy with.